Yes, you can release equity from your home and there are many reasons for wanting or even needing to. Such reasons include:

 - You’re coming close to your retirement

-The chances are that your home has increased in value since you bought it, Maybe you want to take advantage of this and are considering equity release.
-In this guide, we will set out several reasons you may want to free equity from your home.
+The chances are that your home has increased in value since you bought it, Maybe you want to take advantage of this and are considering releasing equity.
+In this guide, we will set out several reasons you may want to release equity from your home.
 We will provide you with valuable information as well as tips and ideas on how this can be achieved.

-This is the most common reason that people consider equity release from their home.
+The number reason people release equity is for home improvements.
 This can be done as a further advance or when remortgaging.

 The most cost-effective way and time to do this is when you remortgage.
-The reason being that when you remortgage there will be no additional upfront cost for the equity release. – Contact us about remortgaging to release equity.
+The main reason is that when you remortgage there will be no early repayment charge from your current lender on your outstanding mortgage.
+You will also have no additional upfront costs and fees from a new lender for the equity release. – Contact us about remortgaging to release equity.

-Another benefit of raising money when remortgaging is you will be able to have the one fixed rate with one tie-in date rather than two!
-You should also aim to get a lower interest rate to save you money.
+Another benefit of raising money when remortgaging for home improvements is you will be able to have one fixed interest rate with one tie-in date rather than two!
+You should also aim to get a lower interest rate to save money.

-Most banks and building societies will be keen to consider equity release for home improvements as more than often the lump sum you raise will add the equivalent value of your home and often more!
+Most banks and building societies will let you release equity for home improvements as more than often the money you raise will add the equivalent value of your home and often more!

-Most high street lenders will allow you to increase your new mortgage to a Loan up to a maximum of 90% loan to value (LTV).
+Most high street lenders will allow you to increase your new mortgage up to a maximum of 85% loan to value (LTV).

 Can I free equity for debt consolidation?

-All mortgage lenders use an affordability mortgage calculator to decide how much you can borrow.
-Lenders will use your income and outgoings including debts and will then make a decision based on how much they are willing to lend.
-The lender will make it a condition of releasing equity that you repay the credit card or loan on completion.
+Each bank and building society uses an affordability mortgage calculator to decide how much you can borrow.
+They will use your income and outgoings including debts and will then make a decision based on how much they are willing to lend.
+The lender will make it a condition when you release equity that you repay the credit card or personal loan on completion.

 Before you carry out any debt consolidation you need to get sound financial advice from a mortgage broker.
 The reason for this is although you are likely to reduce your monthly outgoings significantly, over the term it will cost you far more in interest.

-Most high street lenders will allow you to increase your mortgages to a Loan up to a maximum of 85% loan to value (LTV).
+Most high street lenders will allow you to increase residential y mortgages up to a maximum of 80% loan to value (LTV).

 Can I free equity to buy a second home?

-A lender will consider you releasing equity to buy a second home or even to purchase an investment Buy To Let property.
-Remember that you will need a 25% deposit on a Buy To Let property and this is a significant amount to raise therefore get good advice from a mortgage broker to advise and guide you.
+A lender will consider that you release part of your equity to buy a second home or even to purchase an investment Buy To Let property.
+Remember that you will need a 25% deposit on a Buy To Let property so will depend on how much equity you have in your current home so get good advice from a mortgage broker to advise and guide you.